Murder of Jordan Davis: Reactions

 Davis' mother, Lucy McBath, ran for Congress in Georgia's 6th congressional district in 2018, running on a platform that included reform of gun laws.
 McBath cited the activism of students after the Stoneman Douglas High School shooting as a reason for her run.
-She defeated incumbent Karen Handel, winning 160,139 votes (50.5%) to Handel's 156,875 (49.5%).
+She narrowly defeated incumbent Karen Handel, winning 160,139 votes (50.5%) to Handel's 156,875 (49.5%).
 In 2020, she defeated Handel in a rematch to win reelection to a second term.

-Davis' murder is one of many referenced by social justice activists (including many black parents) as a reminder that unarmed children who died at the hands of police or white men, mattered as individual human beings.
+Davis' murder is one of many referenced by social justice activists (including many black parents) as a reminder that unarmed children who die at the hands of police or white men matter as human beings.
 ABC News, Australia says the case has become part of the national conversation about the dangers facing young black men in America today.
 The murder is believed to have inspired activism of the Black Lives Matter movement.
-During the 2016 Democratic National Convention, Davis' mother, Lucy McBath, talked about supporting the Black Lives Matter movement and said, "His death doesn't overshadow his life."
+During the 2016 Democratic National Convention, Davis's mother, Lucy McBath, talked about supporting the Black Lives Matter movement and said, "His death doesn't overshadow his life."

+Rapper Lil Reese, whose song was being played by Jordan Davis at the time of his murder, tweeted condolences to Davis and his family, using the hashtag "#JusticeForJordanDavis".

-The murder was one of the primary inspirations for the award-winning young adult novel Dear Martin, by Nic Stone.
+The murder was one of the primary inspirations for the award-winning young-adult novel Dear Martin, by Nic Stone.

 Documentaries

 In January 2015, the documentary 3 ½ Minutes, 10 Bullets (originally titled 3 ½ Minutes) premiered at the Sundance Film Festival.
 The documentary, directed by Marc Silver, explores the shooting, the trial, and Florida's Stand Your Ground laws.
 The documentary won the U.S. Documentary Special Jury Award for Social Impact at the 2015 Sundance Film Festival.
 The film distribution was sold to HBO.

-Davis's story also features in the 2015 documentary film The Armor of Light, the directorial debut of Disney heir Abigail Disney.
+Davis' story is also featured in the 2015 documentary film The Armor of Light, the directorial debut of Disney heir Abigail Disney.
 The film follows Rob Schenck, a pro-life Evangelical minister; Lucy McBath, the mother of teenager Jordan Davis; and attorney John Michael Phillips as they interact in the years after the shooting.
 The film debates the question: "Is it possible to be both pro-gun and pro-life?"
 The Armor of Light premiered at the Tribeca Film Festival in April 2015 before opening theatrically on October 30, 2015.